-Revenue related to fees or services received in advance of the fee being earned or the service being performed is deferred and recognized when the fee is earned or service performed.
+Revenue related to fees or services received in advance of the fee being earned or the service being performed is deferred and recognized when the see is earned or service performed.

-Investment income is reported in the period earned.
-When required by the funding party or related Act, investment income earned on deferred revenue is added to the deferred revenue balance.
+Investment income is reported to the period earned.
+When required by the funding party or related Act, investment in time earned on referred revenue is added to the deferred revenue balance.